Where to Donate Toys – Know the Best Places

 When donating toys, it’s best to leave toys at the drop-off counters of charities.
 Don’t leave toys unattended at their doorstep.
 It is advisable to call ahead to inform them about your coming to drop off old toys.

 Donating your child’s gently used toys to other kids gives a new life to the toys and helps bring happiness to those kids while de-cluttering your home at the same time.
-There are many places where you can donate toys, and at these places, there are many children who will appreciate them.
+There are many good places to donate toys, and at these places, there are many children who will appreciate them.
 Some of the best places for toy donation are:

 1. Charities